department-of-veterans-affairs/va.gov-team/products/content/content-patterns/tool-landing-pages.md

 Consider:
 - Can I use this tool?
 - Can I [do this task] online?
-- What you'll need to [do this task] online _Note: In some cases, might need to be specific (i.e., "on eBenefits") for now.
+- What you'll need to [do this task] online _Note: In some cases, might need to be specific (i.e., "on eBenefits") for now._
+- What to know about [doing task] online _Note: Could considering using this subhead as an H2 and then a couple specific H3s as needed_
 - Other options

 ### Information displayed as accordions